I can tell from experience that yes, it definitely does matter what to wear to court.

 Table of Contents

 Let’s get right into it and see what you should and shouldn’t be doing!

 No matter what your role is going to be in the courthouse, whether it is a witness, juror, or defendant, this is absolutely not the place and time for you to be wearing your favorite t-shirt.

-Before appearing in front of a group of very serious people, you need to be aware of what you should wear, especially if those people will determine what happens to you and your case.
+Before appearing in front of a group of very serious people, you need to be aware of what to wear to court, especially if those people will determine what happens to you and your case.
 Making a bad impression is not something you want to do on this day.

-What Men Should and Should NOT Wear to Court
+What Men Should and Should NOT what to wear to court

 A Suit & Tie will never hurt.